-I recently visited the Blizzard Arena in Burbank to watch a live match of the Overwatch League and was blown away by the experience.
+I visited the Blizzard Arena in Burbank to watch a live match of the Overwatch League and was blown away by the experience.
 It had me wondering, could traditional sports learn something from the experiences viewers have in esports arenas?
 I think so.

 Esports arenas are here and they are amazing!
 They are visually stunning, and they make you feel like you are right there inside the action.
 With attendance at traditional sports arenas continuing to dwindle, I think that traditional sports could take a page from the esports play book.

 I love the social aspect of watching a traditional sporting event with friends, especially when I get to watch the game in person, at the venue.
 But when I compare the traditional sports venues to esports venues, I feel like one represents the past, and the other, the future.
 And let me be clear, I like what the future holds.

 This largely comes down to esports arenas’ use of technology and screens.
 The screens at the Blizzard arena are mind blowingly awesome, which in all fairness is probably how people reacted to jumbotrons when they first were introduced at traditional sports arenas.
 The screens at the Blizzard arena have all the real estate to clearly showcase the energy of the match, with SO much left to spare.
 I could envision more elements like real-time player stats, custom avatar animation celebrating a kill, and data-driven analytics on team strategies being presented on the monitors as I watched the match.
 I could clearly see the potential, and was completely riveted.

 Now maybe I am biased because I love video games, and make graphics for a living.
 But, I do think that traditional sports need to up there game a bit.
 They continue to build big glorious stadiums that harken back to the days of chariot races, but they aren’t using technology to its fullest potential to enhance the audience experience.